Williamsport’s Rumsey, Comfort win District 4 girls wrestling gold medals

 Wrestling in the third-place finals, Petruskevich earned a hard-fought 5-0 decision against Danville’s Kiera Johns.
 Petruskevich lost by decision to Shikellamy’s Rylee Campbell in the championship semifinals.

-Wrestling in the fifth-place final, Bell-Smalls out-fought Shikellamy’s Isabella Marlow for a tough 8-4 decision win and secured a spot at regionals.
+Wrestling in the fifth-place final, Bell-Smalls out-fought Shikellamy’s Isabelle Marlow for a tough 8-4 decision win and secured a spot at regionals.